alessandro-gentilini/pRoject/README.md

 # Gennaro Tedesco

-## Collection of non-in-built functions for data science
+## Rdice

+This repository is home for the package `Rdice` and for an introductory manual on how to use `R` for data science.